matplotlib/CZI_2024-06_mpl/proposal.md

 > project(s) are expected to reach upon completion of the grant.
 Please use a
 > third-person voice (maximum of 500 words).

+Quantitatively evaluating maintenance work can be tricky---some Issues or PRs take minutes to review while others can take days to weeks of effort---but we believe that there is value in looking at the throughput of issues and PRs supported by the grant.
+The total number of open issues and PRs is dependent on both how many come in and the amount of work done by volunteers.
+We will aim to hit the following metrics:

+- Initial response to all issues / new PRs within a week
+- Resolve majority of new issues / PRs within 1 month
+- Resolve 75 issues / quarter
+- Merge or close 75 PRs / quarter

+We have proposed three large scale projects above:

+ - overhauling the axis ticking and labeling system
+ - modernizing font and language support
+ - simplifying integration with GUI toolkits

+that will be merged to the main branch by the end of the grant period.
+In addition we will aim to complete 5 mid-sized projects of smaller scope.
+The exact projects will be determined in collaboration with the community and downstream bio libraries.

+We will target a feature releases (3.N.0) every 6 months with 2-3 patch releases (3.N.X) between feature releases.

+As mentioned above, Matplotlib is involved in on-going and proposed work on improving diversity in our community.
+We will run at least two conference sprints per year to introduce a broad population to contributing to Matplotlib.

 # Existing Support

 > List active and recently completed (previous two calendar years) financial or